Trade CFDs on Spot Metals and unmask new trading opportunities

 All orders are executed anonymously with No Dealing Desk Intervention.
-Up to 2,000 orders are executed per second, with over 87% of orders executed in < 10 ms.läs mer om vår exekveringsmodell
+Up to 2,400 orders are executed per second, with most orders filled in < 14 ms.läs mer om vår exekveringsmodell

 Metals trading is affected by seasons, market volume, and up/down trends throughout the day.
 As a general rule trading decisions should be made based on data from the Economic Calendar and it’s best to follow statistics from America and China

 Global industry plays a large role in trading Precious metals: silver mining companies, and the main buyers of silver, create the market for it.
 Therefore, it’s important to not only follow the general high-tech and metal-mining news, but also pay attention to regional events when predicting price movements.
 Issues with Precious Metals production or new investment into the business are things that can cause corresponding market fluctuations.
 E.g., the price of Silver depends on the main factors of the global economy - inflation, GDP growth, refinancing rates and decisions made by the global central banks.
 During periods of economic upheaval, Precious Metals prices jump, as more and more investors seek to protect their capital from febrile changes in the foreign exchange market.

 Moreover, experts say that Silver is not an unlimited resource which means that its price will constantly increase over time – so, the analysts predict a further upward trend.

 As a rule of thumb, gold and silver, react negatively to the growth of stock indices, at which point the attractiveness of Precious Metals as a ‘safe asset’ decreases.